 Maybe only through a lifetime of hard won kindness was his inner beast subdued and tamed.

 A grandfather says to his grandson, “In life, there are two wolves inside each of us which are always at battle.

 One is a good wolf which represents things like kindness, bravery, and love.

 The other is a bad wolf which represents things like greed, hatred, and fear”.

 The grandson ponders the parable for a moment, then curiously asks, “Grandfather, which one wins?”

 Loss of Suppression

 I'm frightened.
 The disease has ravished multiple generations before me.
 Am I next?
-Will loss of suppression expose the meanness neatly tucked beneath the surface.
+Will loss of my ability to suppress expose my meanness that is neatly tucked away.
 Will I respond to those momentary surges of anger or fear?

 "We must not be enemies.
 Though passion may have strained, it must not break our bonds of affection.
 The mystic chords of memory will swell when again touched, as surely they will be, by the better angels of our nature.”